Fenner Brockway: Spanish Civil War

 He assisted in the recruitment of British volunteers to fight the fascist forces of Francisco Franco in Spain through the ILP Contingent.
-He sailed to Calais in Feb 1937 and was believed to have been destined for Spain.
-Among those who went to Spain was Eric Blair (better known as George Orwell) and it is known that Brockway wrote a letter of recommendation for Blair to present to the ILP representatives in Barcelona.
-Following the Spanish Civil War, he advocated public understanding of the conflict.
+He sailed to Calais in February 1937 and was believed to have been destined for Spain.
+Among those who went to Spain was Eric Blair (better known as George Orwell), and Brockway wrote a letter of recommendation for Blair to present to the ILP representatives in Barcelona.
+Following the Spanish Civil War, Brockway advocated public understanding of the conflict.
 He wrote a number of articles about the conflict and was influential in getting Orwell's Homage to Catalonia published.

-Notwithstanding his support for British participation in the Second World War, he served as Chair of the Central Board for Conscientious Objectors throughout the war, and continued to serve as Chair until his death.
+Notwithstanding his support for British participation in the Second World War, Brockway served as chair of the Central Board for Conscientious Objectors throughout the war, and continued to serve as chair until his death.
 He also sought to re-enter Parliament, unsuccessfully contesting wartime by-elections for the ILP at Lancaster in 1941 and Cardiff East in 1942.

 After the Second World War

 In May 1946, Brockway toured the British occupation zone in Germany as an accredited war correspondent, meeting German socialists and reporting on living conditions there; he wrote about the visit in German Diary, published by the Left Book Club.

-Brockway appeared in Hitler's Black Book that contained a list of British subjects and residents who would have been subject to arrest had the Nazi's successfully invaded the UK.
-The contents of the book was not publicly known until after the Second World War.
+Brockway appeared in Hitler's Black Book that contained a list of British subjects and residents who would have been subject to arrest had the Nazis successfully invaded the UK.
+The contents of the book were not publicly known until after the Second World War.

 Brockway later rejoined the Labour Party.
-After the 1950 general election he returned to the House of Commons, following an absence of over 18 years, as the MP for Eton and Slough.
+After the 1950 general election he returned to the House of Commons, following an absence of more than 18 years, as the MP for Eton and Slough.

+On 28 March 1950, he forced a debate in the House of Commons on the decision by the Labour government of the UK to banish Seretse Khama from his homeland, the British protectorate which became Botswana.
+The British government also withheld recognition of Khama as the Chief of the Bamangwato people, because he had married an Englishwoman.
+The marriage was an affront to the apartheid South African minority government under D. F. Malan, which, it became very clear, the UK government wished to appease.